lse-ds105/ds105w-project-rubber-ducks/docs/index.md

 # Rubber Ducks 🦆 weather analysis project

-authors: Oliver Gregory, Sofia Giorgianni, Noemie Dunand-Wisdom
+Authors: Oliver Gregory, Sofia Giorgianni, Noemie Dunand-Wisdom

 # What is our project about?